Pylons/akhet/docs/architecture.rst

     There are three other ways to serve static files.
 One is to write a custom view callable to serve the file; an example is in the Static Assets section of the Pyramid manual.
 Another is to use ``paste.fileapp.FileApp`` or ``paste.fileapp.DirectoryApp`` in a view.
+(More recent versions are in the "PasteOb" distribution.)
 These three ways can be used with ``request.route_url()`` because the route is an ordinary route.
 The advantage of these three ways is that they can serve a static file or directory from a normal view callable, and the view can be protected